Predicting the Next Bear Market: Signs Every Investor Misses

 Another mistake is relying on lagging economic data like the Unemployment Rate.
 In almost every cycle, unemployment is at its lowest point exactly when the stock market peaks.
 If you wait for unemployment to rise before selling, you will likely be selling at the bottom, not the top.
 Focus on "Initial Jobless Claims," which is a much faster-moving leading indicator of labor market stress.

-Is a high P/E ratio enough to predict a bear market?
+Is a high P/E enough?

 No. High valuations are a condition, not a trigger.
 A market can stay expensive for years.
 You need a catalyst, such as a liquidity withdrawal or a sharp earnings contraction, to turn an expensive market into a bear market.